marianaiam/cloudfoundry_blue_green_deploy/README.md

 In this example:
 - Our web application is known to Cloud Foundry as "carrot-soup".
-- "carrot-soup" has a database service known as "oyster-cracker".
+- The app "carrot-soup" has a database service known as "oyster-cracker".
-- We have a worker application named "pickle-breath".
-- It's database is known as "creme-fraiche".
+- We have a worker application named "relish", whose database is known as "creme-fraiche".

     ---
     applications:

-    - name: pickle-breath-green
+    - name: relish-green
       command: bundle exec rails s -p $PORT -e $RAILS_ENV
-      path: ../pickle_breath
+      path: ../relish
       services:
       - creme-fraiche